chrislyons-dev/bond-math/libs/flarelette/README.md

-# workers-py
+# flarelette

-Lightweight microframework for Cloudflare Python Workers.
+Lightweight API framework for Cloudflare Python Workers - like Starlette but for Workers.

-**Version:** 0.1.0
+**Version:** 0.1.2

 ## Features

 - Flask-style routing with decorators
 - Schema-based request validation (no pydantic)
-- Structured JSON logging (ADR-0013 compliant)
+- Structured JSON logging
 - Middleware support
 - Security headers by default
 - Type-safe with full type hints